 Any competent and reasonable security professional will agree with well over 90 percent of what Kevin Mitnick says.
-We’ll all find things to nitpick about, something he says that we disagree with.
+We’ll all find things to nitpick about, something he says that we disagree with, or something he left out.
 But that’s not the point.
 The point is whether your company would be better off if everyone followed the advice Kevin Mitnick dispensed in the training.

 And the answer to that is yes.
 Which is why a security professional like me has to take Kevin Mitnick Security Awareness training every year just like you.

 Why not do your own security awareness training?

 Some companies do their own training.
 I’ve interviewed for those types of positions before.
 The thing is, there are better things to have me do.
 I’m more valuable doing vulnerability management or risk assessment or even incident response.
 There’s no point in paying me a vulnerability management salary to produce something perhaps marginally better than Mitnick’s video when you can just buy Mitnick’s training for a lot less money.